michaelmosmann/silk/userguide/intro.md

 ### Handle multiple instances
 #### ...of the same type
-When there are multiple instances of the same type you can `Name` them, and _tell_ Silk which one it should take when injecting into another instance:
+When there are multiple instances of the same type you can `Name` them, and _tell_ silk which one it should take when injecting into another instance:
 {% highlight java %}bind( named("pi"), float.class ).to( 3.1415f );
 bind( named("e"), float.class ).to( 2.7182f );
 injectingInto( RadiusCalculation.class ).bind( float.class ).to( named("pi"), float.class );